sanches8/sanches8/README.md

 :world_map: I want to explore what the world has to offer
 :snake: Currently studying Python and OOP with an interest in Flask
-:computer: My goal is to deepen my knowledge in backend development, especially for APIs
+:computer: My goal is to deepen my knowledge in Data Analysis
 :star2: "If we can dream it, we can also make our dreams come true."

 ## Minhas Technologies